The new version of MIL-STD-810; What you need to know

-This is a crucial update to defense industry testing.
-Everyone involved in testing needs to be generally aware of the changes and know where to learn the details when the new version shows up in a specification
+This is a significant update to defense industry testing.
+Individuals in the testing industry need to be aware of the changes and understand the details when a new version of a specification is released.

 MIL-STD-810 has been around since 1962.
 There have been periodic change notices, updating the standard, but only occasionally are there major new versions, indicated by a new ‘letter’.
 The last version, ‘G’, was first released in 2008, with a Change version released in 2014.